Zhaosgithub/FacebookW5/README.md

 The purpose of this homework is to leverage animations and gestures to transition between screens.
 We're going to use the techniques from this week to implement some interactions in Facebook.

-Time spent: `<5>`
+Time spent: `<6>`

 ### Features

 #### Required

-- [ Y] Tapping on a photo in the news feed should expand the photo full screen.
+- [Y ] Tapping on a photo in the news feed should expand the photo full screen.
-- [ Y] Tapping the Done button should animate the photo back into its position in the news feed.
+- [Y ] Tapping the Done button should animate the photo back into its position in the news feed.
 - [Y ] On scroll of the full screen photo, the background should start to become transparent, revealing the feed.
-- [ ] If the user scrolls a large amount and releases, the full screen photo should dismiss.
+- [Y ] If the user scrolls a large amount and releases, the full screen photo should dismiss.

 #### Optional